adam-kovacs/gfa-final-exam/OOP/OOP_jegyzet.md

 - Leads to polymorphism

 ## Abstract Classes
+- **GOAL: Provide complie time safety, contain general ideas, support inheritance
 - `abstract`  modifiers used in Class decleration, and abstract methods
 - Instance of abstract Class cannot be created, only inherited from
-- Abstract methods and classes are general ideas
-- Provides Compile Time Safety